Welcome to Cambridge Folk Club

 The Virtual Open Stage will also be streamed live on the Cambridge Folk Club Facebook page from 8pm as an alternative to Zoom.

-Cambridge Folk Club evenings at the Golden Hind closed due Coronavirus lockdown.
+Cambridge Folk Club evenings at the Golden Hind closed due to Coronavirus lockdown.

-The Cambridge Folk Club evenings at the Golden Hind are closed until further notice because of the coronavirus COVID-19 lockdown.
+The Cambridge Folk Club evenings at the Golden Hind are closed until further notice because of the coronavirus COVID-19 restrictions.

 Some of the artists who were going to perform at the Golden Hind are now appearing on our Virtual Concerts.

 In these difficult times, we at Cambridge Folk Club are asking you to support the musicians who won’t be able to play for us while the Club is closed, by buying their CDs and other merchandise.
 This would go some way towards replacing their lost income, and would also show that we’re thinking of them.

 Stay safe and healthy, and enjoy listening to the music we all love so much.

 With best wishes from all of us at Cambridge Folk Club.